PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 executed TFLite artifact is unchanged.
 Positive production ownership is not claimed; the focused synthetic cases are the semantic authority.

+The next Conv/Pool output passthrough helper remains central and is only characterized in this branch checkpoint.
+FastestDet, HumanSeg, OSNet, and inference_ops15 each reached its single production position with a zero rewrite result.
+Their sequential conversion-only runs completed in 0.789, 0.513, 1.239, and 0.764 seconds respectively, and every process-tree SWAP monitor reported zero.
+The moved positive fixture and compact focused corpus are the current semantic authority; positive production ownership is not claimed.

+The characterization exposes one pre-existing atomicity defect as a strict
+xfail: the helper rewires its elementwise root before rejecting a non-rank-four external runtime input.
+It returns a zero rewrite statistic but leaves that input mutation behind.
+Production code is deliberately unchanged in this test-only checkpoint; the next separate change must validate every external runtime input before the first mutation and turn this contract green.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a